al-mun/budget-buddy/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a React project based on my JavaScipt Budget app.
+I wanted to further my React skills by creating the same application in React.

 ## Available Scripts